OutSquareCapital/OutQuantLab/CONTRIBUTING.md

     return data * 1.5
 ```

-### 2. Using Dataclasses as Structs
+### 2. Using Dataclasses and Enums as Structs

-If a data structure is required, use a dataclass with no methods:
+If a data structure with variables is required (to better handle related variables when passing them as arguments for example), use a dataclass with no methods:

 ```python
 from dataclasses import dataclass